wesse206/LichessToTornelo/README.md

-# LichessToTornelo
+# LichessToTornelo Installable
-This Python program prepares a Lichess PGN for upload to Tornelo.
-This program is still a pre-release.
+This is the branch that is used for installations.
+The installer is availible at packages